Sweden and the Holocaust: Postwar representations

 In the post-war years, the Swedish government placed emphasis on its humanitarian actions to save Jews as a means of deflecting criticism of its economic and political relations with Nazi Germany.
 Historian Ingrid Lomfors states that this "sowed the seed of the image of Sweden as a 'humanitarian superpower'" in post-war Europe and its prominent involvement in the United Nations.
 In its portrayal of the policy of neutrality and wartime humanitarian assistance, Levine argued that, in the post-war years:

-Holocaust Studies remained marginal in Sweden.
+Holocaust studies remained marginal in academia in Sweden.
 It was reported in 1999 that only two studies had ever been published on the theme of Sweden and the Holocaust.
 It has been argued that this reflected the pervasive Folkhemmet ideology associated with Swedish Social Democracy which saw the past only as a source of moral instruction to a forward-looking national project based on social improvement.
 Levine, an American historian teaching at Uppsala University for much of his career, authored a number of influential studies on the subject and played an important role in the emergence of Holocaust education in Sweden.

 Since the 1990s, the issue of praise or blame to attach to the country's response to the Holocaust has become a contentious political subject in Sweden.
 Substantial public discussion about the degree of Swedish awareness of the Holocaust took place in the aftermath of the publication of the novel Not Wanting To See (Att inte vilja se, 2014) by the author Jan Guillou which argued that few Swedes had been aware of the Holocaust before the Swedish press published accounts of the Allied liberation of Nazi concentration camps in 1945.

 Göran Persson, a former Swedish Prime Minister, founded the International Holocaust Remembrance Alliance in 1998.
 In 2018, the Swedish government announced its intention to build a Holocaust museum intended to "focus on surviving Swedes and collect items, interviews and documents about their experiences".
 It also announced its intention to establish a "centre" devoted to Wallenberg.
 Although delayed, it was decided that the Swedish Holocaust Museum would be located in Stockholm rather than Malmö in which a high number of antisemitic incidents had recently been reported.
-It is intended to open in 2022.
+It opened its doors to the public in 2023.